kevinbluer/bluer-notes-jekyll/quotes.md

 # Quotes

-"We're not just growing food...we're growing culture.
-It changes your culture, outlook, the fundamentals..."
+- "If you ain't aim too high.
+Then you aim too low", [J Cole](http://genius.com/J-cole-january-28th-lyrics)

-"If you don't aim too high, then you aim too low."
+- "We're all just walking each other home", [Ram Dass](https://en.wikipedia.org/wiki/Ram_Dass)